 - 2. Push MODE, select COOLING, HEATING, FAN mode to check that all functions work correctly. - 3.
-To run the test using the MANUAL button in the indoor unit: - a.
+To run the test using the MANUAL button on the indoor unit: - a.
 Open the front panel of the indoor unit; - b.
-Push the manual switch once to energize the unit.
-The set conditions of manual operation are as follows: - · Preset set point: 76°F (24°C) - · Fan speed: AUTO - Discharge air direction: Pre-set position based on operation in COOL or HEAT mode. - 4.
-Be sure to set manual switch to OFF (by pushing it twice again) after finishing test operation.
+Push MANUAL once to energize the unit.
+The set conditions for manual operation are as follows: - •Preset set point: 76°F (24°C) - •Fan speed: AUTO - •Discharge air direction: Pre-set position based on operation in the COOL or HEAT mode. - Be sure to set the MANUAL button to OFF (by pushing it twice again) after completing the test operation.